gema-arta/heiwa/docs/poc/2-Stage0_Clang_LLVM.md

 > ```

 > #### Tracking Installed Files by Example
-> Use the staged directory to browse where the files are installed, then reinstall it to correct locations.
+> Use the staged directory to browse where the files are installed, then reinstall into correct locations.
 Below are three examples.
 > ```bash
 > < extracting and enter the directory >
 >